NNPDF/pineappl/README.md

 - [`pineappl`](https://crates.io/crates/pineappl) is the crate containing the main functionality
-- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL inside a C program.
+- [`pineappl_capi`](https://crates.io/crates/pineappl) installs a library and a C header, to use PineAPPL inside a C program
-- [`pineappl_cli`](https://crates.io/crates/pineappl) installs a program to use PineAPPL from the command line.
+- [`pineappl_cli`](https://crates.io/crates/pineappl) installs a program to use PineAPPL from the command line

 # Installation